tis-innovation-park/tm-vmm/doc/setup.md

     `--create-client-conf`

+Example usage of the option.

+    `tm-vmm --create-client-conf  Debian-6.0`

-Example of a client configuration:
+## Example of a client configuration:

 `   VM_NAME=Debian6.0`